-In 1873 a set was issued bearing the portrait of King Amadeus, in 1874 a set similar to 1871 but with date altered, and in 1875 Coat of Arms as illustrated.
-From this date the various issues present no difficulty as they all bear the name of the country.
-In 1883 the stamps of 1882 were issued with ornamental surcharges as illustrated on the following page.
+In 1873 a set was issued bearing the portrait of King Amadeus, in 1874 a set similar to 1871, but with date altered, and in 1875 Coat of Arms as illustrated.
+From this date the various issues present no difficulty, as they all bear the name of the country.
+In 1883 the stamps of 1882 were issued with ornamental surcharges as illustrated below.